 - Cinnamon: can promote beneficial bacteria growth and discourage potentially bad strains.
 Helps restore gut lining and helps with blood sugar regulation.
 Can be had in tea, fruit stews, porridges and mixed with water

-- Basil: antimicrobial and anti-inflammatory properties, helps soothe nausea, gas, digestive spasms, and has anti-cancer properties.
+- Basil: antimicrobial and anti-inflammatory properties, helps soothe nausea, gas, and digestive spasms, and has anti-cancer properties.
 Can be added to eggs, soups, and vegetables

 - Black pepper helps with diarrhea and constipation.
 It improves nutrient bio-availability.
 Can be added to herbal teas and all kinds of foods and thus is one of the main foods for gut health.

 - Dill: supports gut dysbiosis and stress-related GI disturbances.
-It is best used in uncooked recopies or in foods cooked in low temperatures.
+It is best used in uncooked recopies or in foods cooked at low temperatures.
 Also can be added to any type of fish, omelet, poultry, and to dips and dressings.

 - Fennel: can improve digestion and suppress appetite and helps to reduce gas and bloating.
 Can be had in water especially before meals to release the body’s natural juices to aid digestion.